operator-framework/operator-sdk/doc/proposals/cli-ux-phase1.md

 #### Prerequisites

 1. The operator container image referenced by the CSV is available to the cluster.
-2. An operator bundle on disk (created by `operator-sdk olm-catalog gen-csv`).
+2. An operator bundle on disk (created by `operator-sdk generate csv`).

 #### Flags for `olm up`